 Ways people can get more involved

-Wheels In Motion (WIM) is a grassroots, cross disability advocacy group organized to give people with disabilities a forum where they can voice their concerns and be supported as they learn to advocate for themselves!
+Wheels In Motion (WIM) is a grassroots, cross-disability advocacy group organized to give people with disabilities a forum where they can voice their concerns and be supported as they learn to advocate for themselves!
+If you are interested in being a part of WIM and have additional questions, contact Pam Auer.

 Nothing About Us Without Campaign brings attention to the right of people with diverse disabilities to live in the community with full participation.
 That it is the basic civil rights that the ADA was intended to secure for all individuals with disabilities – Nothing About Us Without Us!
-This effort is targeted towards any city or borough.
+This effort is targeted toward any city or borough.
+If you are interested in being a part of this grassroots advocacy group and have additional questions, contact Pam Auer.

 CILCP assisted in the creation of Pa.
-Transportation Alliance & Rolling Justice 2000 which resulted in legislation that created the Pa.
-Shared Ride Program providing affordable, accessible transportation in 66 counties in Pennsylvania.
+Transportation Alliance & Rolling Justice 2000 which resulted in legislation that created PA Shared Ride Program providing affordable, accessible transportation in 66 counties in Pennsylvania.

 Accessible Communities Today (ACT), a grassroots advocacy group, was formed in cooperation with the CILCP.
 ACT continues to advocate for individuals with disabilities’ right for accessibility and full community participation in ways that are both seen and unseen.